huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **Configure and Connect**

 During the first connection of the motors, `DynamixelMotorsBus` automatically detects a mismatch between the present motor indices (all `1` by default) and the specified motor indices (e.g. "1, 2, 3, 4, 5, 6").
 This triggers the configuration procedure which requires to unplug the power cord and motors, and to sequentially plug each motor again, starting from the closest to the bus.
 Because it is quite involved, we provide a youtube video for help.
-The output of the procedure looks like that:
+TODO(rcadene) The output of the procedure looks like that:
 ```python
 leader_arm.connect()